deejmore/AppDLicenseCount/README.md

 -------------------
 The AppDLicenseCount solution is dependent on the AppDRESTAPI-SDK
                (https://github.com/Appdynamics/AppDRESTAPI-SDK.git)
-version 2.5.1 is needed for the current version of the license count, this should be cloned and built before cloning this package.
+version 2.5.2 or higher is needed for the current version of the license count, this should be cloned and built before cloning this package.
 It is recommended that both packages share a base directory, this will make the dependency checking easier.
 Compile and package the AppDRESTAPI-SDK to insure files that are needed are present.
 Once this